tomcritchlow/book/_chapters/introduction.md

 And maybe it was a little, tiny bit my fault?

-Rewind the clock to one year before - it's 2014, the New York Times had a guacamole problem and I was there to help.
+Rewind the clock to one year before - it's 2014, the New York Times had a guacamole problem and they'd hired me to help.
 I was sat in a large meeting room, walls covered in post-its and page designs printed on the wall, presenting to the NYT Cooking team.
 I was there to help with their SEO problems.

 On the other side of the table sat Sam Sifton, a charismatic beaming enthusiastic figure and also a long-time editor of 20+ years at the New York Times.
 Sam didn't know much about SEO b but was willing to engage.
 I was trying to explain the guacamole problem in plain language: